godotengine/godot-docs/getting_started/step_by_step/instancing_continued.rst

 visible elements in your game, the ones that can be named not just by a programmer, but by anyone.

-For example, here's how a simple shooter game could be imagined:
+For example, here's how a shooter game could be imagined:

 .. image:: img/shooter_instancing.png